 Sun exposure had turned the snow at the base of the West face into total mush and we sank up to our thighs at times as we postholed around the South summit.
 We reached the col above the lake as the sun went down so we got our headlamps out and started picking our way down to the lake in the dying light.
 We finished the soul-destroying breakable crust posthole back to our cache (snowshoes and Liam’s approach pack) at 9 pm and promptly flopped down to take our harnesses off and pick through the remnants of our food.
 We had planned on a three day trip and I really didn’t want to spend another night shivering in my soaked sleeping bag so I pushed to walk out that night but Liam wanted to camp.
-I relented at 11 pm once we had crossed landslide lake and descended to the last creek crossing because I was starting to realize how heinous it would be to continue through the denser bush in the dark.
+I relented at 11 pm once we had crossed landslide lake and descended to the last creek crossing as I began realize how heinous it would actually be to continue through the denser bush in the dark.
 In the morning we shared a clif bar and walked out.
-When we got to the road we piled into Liam’s car and drove to Campbell River in search of a fast-food lard glug.
+When we got to the road we piled into Liam’s car and drove to Campbell River in search of fast-food.

 On the ferry home I pondered our choices to embark on such a strenuous trip under COVID-19 and concluded that I was fine with our decision but that a lot of people certainly wouldn’t agree.